alanmarazzi/mepcheck/README.md

 # What is it

 **MEPcheck** is a Python package for easy and automatic retrieval of voting data about MEPs (Members of European Parliament).
+Many people complain they don't know what the EU is doing and especially what MEPs from their country are doing.
+Take control of your representatives and easily show others what's happening in Brussels/Strasbourg!

 # Try it

-To try MEPcheck just clone this repo:
+To try MEPcheck just clone this repo (pip package coming soon):

 ```bash
 git clone https://github.com/alanmarazzi/mepcheck.git